Cocoa: Co-Planning and Co-Execution with AI Agents: Lab Study Results

 \subsection{Steerability, Ease of Use, and Utility (L1)}

-We denote the median rating of our baseline and \system as $M_b$ and $M_c$, respectively, and the Wilcoxon test statistic as $W$.

 Introducing novel interactive systems with additional affordances can often lead to higher effort when using the systems as a trade-off for better utility \cite{Shneiderman1997DirectMV, Hutchins1985DirectMI}.
 However, based on participants' post-task ratings on a 5-point Likert scale, there was no significant difference in perceived \textit{ease of use} between the baseline and \system with 16 participants ($M_b = 4.5, M_c = 4, p=1.000, W=7.50$).
 At the same time, we observed a significant difference that \system provided better \textit{steerability}.
 In response to the question \textit{``I could easily steer the system towards doing something helpful,''} participants rated \system higher than the baseline to a significant degree ($M_b = 3, M_c = 4, p=0.005, W=0$),\footnote{Here, we set the significance threshold to $\alpha = 0.05 / 3 = 0.015$ using Bonferroni correction.
 Our result is significant post-correction: $p=0.005 < 0.015$.} with $W=0$ indicating that all participants rated \system's steerability as greater than or equal to that of our baseline.
-In sum, these results suggest that by taking inspiration from familiar interaction patterns of computation notebooks and text editors, \system provided richer affordances, and does so without sacrificing ease of use to better support human-AI collaboration compared to the simple chat interface used in the baseline condition (Figure~\ref{fig:cocoa-boxplots}).
+In sum, these results suggest that \textbf{\system affords interleaving co-planning and co-execution via rich interactive affordances without sacrificing ease of use}, when compared to the simple chat interface used in the baseline condition (Figure~\ref{fig:cocoa-boxplots}).

 We also tested for differences in \textit{general utility}, which was a composite metric consisting of three measures broadly related to the usefulness and insightfulness of system outputs, but we found no significant differences ($M_b = M_c = 3.5, p=0.7, W=40$).
-This was unsurprising--- the systems' utility to the researcher may depend on a range of system-agnostic factors beyond our control (e.g., contextual interpretations of outputs by researchers, the extent to which researchers thought about the task before the study, etc.) However, improved steerability may have allowed users to steer the agent away from providing downright unhelpful outputs in \system, as indicated by fewer lowly-rated outliers (see Figure \ref{fig:cocoa-boxplots}).
+This was unsurprising---the systems' utility to the researcher may depend on a range of system-agnostic factors beyond our control (e.g., contextual interpretations of outputs by researchers, the extent to which researchers thought about the task before the study, etc.) However, improved steerability may have allowed users to steer the agent away from providing downright unhelpful outputs in \system, as indicated by fewer lowly-rated outliers (see Figure \ref{fig:cocoa-boxplots}).